Last Updated on May 16, 2023 by motologs

 The road condition is decent from Pokhara to Beni.
 Once you cross Beni Bazar, the roads turn into rocks and mud.
 The Beni-Jomsom road is one of the worst roads that we ever drove on.
 It was not dangerous but it almost broke our back.
 Big rocks were extruding through the road surface.
 At times we had to drive in low gear for kilometers.
 There was not a single patch where we could go above 30kmph.
 The roads turn from bad to worse as you gain altitude.
 There are no roads but only hardcore offroad trails.

 Multiple small rivers cross through this area.
 We encountered at least 5 active landslides that delayed our journey.
-A better offroad capable bike will be extreme fun on these roads.
+A better offroad capable bike will be extremely fun on these roads.
 If you are driving a four-wheeler (car or jeep) then it better be a four-wheel drive (4WD).
 One of the groups that stayed at our hotel came on a Mahindra Scorpio (2WD) and booked another 4WD after getting frustrated with the road condition.
 They left their 2WD vehicle at the hotel and made the remaining part of the journey on a rented 4WD vehicle.

 Jomsom to Muktinath

 Climbing up, the terrain becomes utterly lifeless.
 You will not find help for tens of kilometers if something goes wrong.
 After Jomsom, the mountains are dead and without a single tree or vegetation.
 It is a bizarre sight.
 The scenery makes you think you’re on another planet.
-There will be no signs of the road while crossing the colossal Kali Gandaki river bed.
-Crossing the Kali Gandaki river is an adventure in itself.
+There will be no signs of the road while crossing the colossal Kali Gandaki riverbed.
+Crossing the Kali Gandaki River is an adventure in itself.
 You’ll have to find the optimum route as the river will be flowing around in multiple channels.
 There was a mega-bridge under construction.
 The entire route is accident-prone and a high degree of driving experience is required to make a successful trip.

 Once you cross the Kali Gandaki river bed in Jomsom, there is an extremely steep climb to Muktinath.
 However, we were positively shocked to see a well-made road to Muktinath.
 After struggling against the odds for two days it was deeply satisfying.
-The final ‘Muktinath Sadak’ is made above 4000m and looked as good as a runway on the airport.
+The final ‘Muktinath Sadak’ is made above 4000m and looked as good as a runway in the airport.
 The last 11 km of road is made in heaven.
 Our only struggle was strong crosswinds that almost blew us away.

 Fuel Station on Muktinath Route